How to Start

-There are three key steps involved in growing rosemary from cuttings:
+There are three main steps needed to propagate rosemary successfully from cuttings.

 - Mixture of potting compost and sand (2/3 of compost to 1/3 of sand)